karanjude/DeepRL/p2_continuous_control/Report.md

 ### Project
-This project uses DDPG, to learn an agent in continuous space.
+This project uses DDPG (https://arxiv.org/pdf/1509.02971.pdf), to learn an agent in continuous space.
 Infact, during the project realized it better to train N agents parallely as they converge faster and the overall agent performance also improves.

+DDPG is similar to DQN.
+Unlike DQN, DDPG works well for continuous spaces.
+It has 2 neural nets, one representing the actor and other representing the critic.
+The actor neural net tries to choose the best polciy for each state.
+The critic neural net evaluates the differnt policy choices.
+Since learning can be unstable, a combination of local and target networks are used to improve stability.
+Local and target networks are used for both actor as well as critic.

+The model architecture (actor, critic) used for the reacher env are described below:

 ### Model